paulvivier/status/README.md

 ### Oct 6, 2025 - Race to Finish furniture
 New request in: Finish refinishing the bar.
 Prioritize.
 Installed weather trim in greenhouse on 8 windows.
 Better progress.

-humanity has perfected the exploitation of the earths resources. now we are fine timing the exploration of humans, by making a profit from our attention. advertising is merely corporate propaganda.
+humanity has perfected the exploitation of the earths resources. now we are fine tuning the exploitation of humans, by making a profit from our attention. advertising is merely corporate propaganda.

 ### Oct 5, 2025 - PJs Birthday